Wedding Day Tips

 There are, however, certain dress styles and materials that work better for a beach wedding.

-After planning Hawaii beach weddings for more than 40 years, we have seen what works and what doesn’t.
-We’ve put together all the information you need to pick out the beach wedding dress that’s right for you!
+After planning Hawaii beach weddings for over 40 years, we have seen what works and what doesn’t.
+We’ve gathered all the information you need to pick out the beach wedding dress that’s right for you!

 A beautiful example of a great beach wedding dress!